CHCAA-EDUX/Scientific-Computing-Workshop/README.md

 # Scientific Computing with Python Workshop
 This repository contains all of the code and data related to the Fall 2022 (E22) Python workshop for _Cognitive Science_ at [Aarhus University](https://international.au.dk/), [Faculty of Arts](https://arts.au.dk/en/).
 The workshop is taught by [Center for Humanities Computing Aarhus](https://chcaa.io/#/), any inquiries can be addressed to [CHCAA](mailto:chcaa@cas.au.dk?subject=[PftHe21]%20Student%20Inquiry).

-The workshop is a 3-day on scientific computing with Python.
-It assumes previous experience with programming and going through object-oriented programming, Numpy and fundamental linear algebra and, lastly, implementing a simple neural network.
+The workshop consists of a three-day introduction scientific computing with Python.
+It assumes some previous experience with programming but could in principle be completed with no prior experience.
+The course introduces Python data types and control flow, focusing on object-oriented programming and good scripting principles.
+It also introduces students to fundamental data science tools in Python, such as dataframes and plotting.
+As the workshop is designed with CogSci students in mind, there is a particular focus on the use of Python in the mathematical contexts such as linear algebra.

+By the end of this workshops, you will be familiar with the key principles and techniques underlying scientific computing with Python.

 This repository is in active development.